Tender is an offer in writing used to execute a work or purchase/supply goods or services at the mentioned price as per the predefined conditions.

-The team should be knowledgeable enough to reduce overall risk and accept responsibility for the unforeseen issues and be able to rectify any difficult situation.
+The team should be knowledgeable enough to reduce overall risk and accept responsibility for unforeseen issues and be able to rectify any difficult situation.

 Some firm makes use of computer programs and related data to come to finalize a bid.